GA Pilots Give Health Workers Aerial Tribute

 Key Takeaways:

-• San Diego pilots organized a flyover of hospitals and care facilities to thank frontline healthcare workers.
+• Local general aviation pilots in San Diego organized formation flights over hospitals and care facilities to show appreciation for frontline healthcare workers during the coronavirus pandemic.

-• Healthcare workers expressed gratitude for the community's show of appreciation.
+• Healthcare workers expressed gratitude for the community's recognition, coming out in scrubs and masks to witness the flyovers.

 See a mistake?
 Contact us.